particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Power measurement 2025-06-17

+New [power measurement](/hardware/power/power-measurement/) page includes tips for measuring power usage on Particle devices and a device comparison tool.

 ### Tachyon 3D model 2025-06-16

 A link to the Tachyon 3D model is now available in the [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/#3d-models).